soneryesilay/soneryesilay/README.md

 - 🌱 I’m currently learning **Flutter** to expand my skills in cross-platform mobile development.
 - 💬 Ask me about **.NET**, **C#**, and **backend architecture**.
-- ⚡ Fun fact: I love combining creativity with coding to build innovative solutions.
+- ⚡I love combining creativity with coding to build innovative solutions.

 ---